 Directive 2009/156/EEC provides for the obligation of keepers to notify to the authorities any suspect of eight specified diseases.
 Equidae moving on the territory of a Member State or traded between Member States must come from areas free of African horse sickness and premises free of major equine diseases, such as glanders and dourine, but also equine infectious anaemia and any type of equine encephalomyelitis.

 As of 1 July 2009, equidae must be identified in accordance with Commission Regulation (EC) No 504/2008.

 In intra-Union trade non-registered equidae must be accompanied by a veterinary certificate and. registered equidae by the attestation which does not specify the destination of the movement, thus allowing, for example, participation in consecutive competitions at different places during the 10 days period of validity of the certificate.

-Before a third country or part of it is authorised to export horses into the EU, the Commission's Food and Veterinary Office

-three different types and the animal health guarantees in regard to equidae in a third country, as provided for in Directive 2009/156/EC, are properly fulfilled.
+Before a third country or part of it is authorised to export horses into the EU, the Commission's Food and Veterinary Office (FVO) carries out a mission to verify that the animal health guarantees in regard to equidae in a third country, as provided for in Directive 2009/156/EC, are properly fulfilled.

 Imports may be of three different types and the animal health conditions and the veterinary certification are laid down as follows:

 (i) temporary admission for less than 90 days of registered horses, (Decision 92/260/EEC)

 (ii) re-entry of registered horses for racing, competition and cultural events after temporary export, as a rule 30 days, to approved third countries, (Decision 93/195/EEC)